himakar4/Car_Dekho_Data_Analytics_Project/README.md

  # Project Structure
 - cardekho.ipynb: Jupyter Notebook containing the data analysis and insights.
 - car_Dehko_DA.csv: The dataset used for analysis.
 - Data Analytics Internship project.ppt: Detailed project report documenting the analysis process and findings.

+ # Insights
+- The key insights from the analysis are stored in the cardekho.ipynb notebook.
+These insights include:
+- Statistical summaries of the data
+- Visualizations of various attributes
+- Correlation analysis
+- Key trends and patterns observed